Bach says virus rules 'working' ahead of Tokyo Games

-Bach says virus rules 'working' ahead of Tokyo GamesThursday, July 15, 2021
+Bach says virus rules 'working' ahead of Tokyo GamesFriday, July 16, 2021

 |

-TOKYO, Japan (AFP) — Olympics chief Thomas Bach said Thursday that Tokyo Games anti-virus rules "are working", as the Japanese capital recorded its highest number of new infections since January.
+Tokyo , Japan (AFP) — Olympics chief Thomas Bach said yesterday that Tokyo Games anti-virus rules “are working”, as the Japanese capital recorded its highest number of new infections since January.

 With just over a week until Tokyo 2020 opens for events mostly behind closed doors, organisers insist they can be held safely as long as athletes, officials and journalists adhere to strict anti-virus regulations.